 Children perform in school, local community venues, Festivals with other schools and large-scale events in major venues such as Barnardo’s concerts at the Royal Albert Hall and Young Voices at the O2.

 We help to organise the local Infant and Junior music festivals.

 We value ‘live’ music and welcome performers from time to time.
-Recent visitors have included a string quartet and wind quintet.
+Recent visitors have included a string quartet, wind quintet and a blues band.